Trump seeks 'very meaningful' summit in Singapore with North Korea

 Japan worries it could be the target of any first use of nuclear weapons by Pyongyang.

+White House officials, without providing specifics, said on Thursday the meeting could be scuttled if North Korea did anything unacceptable over the next month.

+“We’re not under any illusions about who these people are,” National Security Council official Victoria Coates told reporters.
+“We know who we’re dealing with here.
+But we got up front our people home rather than that having been an afterthought.”

 Chuck Schumer, the top Democrat in the U.S. Senate, warned Trump against going too far, too fast in Singapore.
-The Republican president, Schumer said, should insist on strong, verifiable disarmament commitments from North Korea.
+The Republican president, he said, should insist on strong, verifiable disarmament commitments from North Korea.

 “I worry that this president, in his eagerness to strike a deal and get the acclaim and a photo op, will strike a quick one and a bad one, not a strong one, not a lasting one,” Schumer said.